Your Ultimate Guide on Digital Death (and How to Handle It)

-This is what Marvin, a long-time online buddy of mine, had to say when I logged into my favorite gaming platform after being absent for a few months.
+This is what Marvin, a long-time online buddy of mine, said when I logged into my favorite gaming platform after a long absence.
 After laughing it off and catching up with him, I paused for a second – what if I had actually died?

 I realized something: I hadn’t prepared for my digital death.
-I’d be gone forever, and no one would be able to bring closure on my social network profiles and other digital footprints because I hadn’t taken steps for that.
+I’d be gone forever, and no one would be able to bring closure to my social network profiles or other digital footprints because I hadn’t taken the necessary steps.

-Even worse, my online friends wouldn’t know what happened to me, probably thinking I just quit for good and forgot about all the good times.
+Even worse, my online friends wouldn’t know what happened to me.
+They would probably think I just quit for good and forgot about everyone.
 That realization made me feel uncomfortable – not for myself, but for those who’d have to pick up where I had left off.

 Being on the other side of this exchange isn’t easy.
 Have you ever stumbled upon the social media profile of a friend who has seemingly disappeared?
 There’s no farewell post, no activity on his wall, and no replies to your messages.

-You’re left questioning what happened to that person – did they just move on with their life, or is it something else?
+You’re left questioning what happened – did they just move on with their life, or was it something else?

 Perhaps all this makes you wonder if there’s anything you can do to prevent this unpleasant outcome when it’s your time to go.
 Well, there certainly is.

-If you’re like me and you’ve made many good friends on the internet – or you don’t want your valuable digital assets to be lost forever after you leave this world – this guide is for you.
-No one likes the topic of death, but talking about it and preparing accordingly can help your loved ones in many ways you may have not thought about.
+If you’ve made many good friends on the internet – or you don’t want your valuable digital assets to be lost forever after your death– this guide is for you.
+No one likes the topic of death.
+However, talking about it and preparing accordingly can help your loved ones in ways you may have not thought about.